teodesian/Git-Elasticsearch/README.md

 file: file changed

-Means of operation is simple, enter your repository and run es-index-repository.
+Supposing this tool is installed into your PATH, operation is simple.

+`git index`

-Default operation is to only operate on the current branch, but a branch may be provided with (--branch), which may be passed multiple times.
+Default operation is to only operate on the current branch.
-Remote-only branches are also accepted, along with arbitrary SHAs corresponding to detached HEADs.
+In the future we will support branches, and name the index after the repo and branch name.

-The tool will only index SHAs it has not yet seen, so it's safe to use the provided git post recieve hook.
+The tool will only index SHAs it has not yet seen, so it's safe to symlink this as a git post recieve hook.

-Said hook will read ~/elastigit.conf and update ES for the configured branches on the configured remote.
+Said hook will read ~/elastest.conf and update ES for the configured branches on the configured remote.

+TODO: make this tool independent of App::Prove::Elasticsearch.